STAR-RG/shipwright/rq2/README.md

 **NOTE: we do not recommend running `./clustering.py --do-clustering` as part of the artifact evaluation.** The clustering process works best on a GPU enabled machine and takes considerable time (especially searching over hyper-parameters).
 We've provided this code so others can build on our work---but, in addition, we have simply included the outputs of clustering and the pre-processed data we used to generate clusters so that others can avoid running the actual clustering step (or, if they wish, can build new clustering methodology on similar data).

+_NOTE for running locally (not using `./shipwright.sh`): we assume this script runs in a docker container with a specific environment.
+To override this when running local, you should set the `DATA_PREFIX` environment variable to point to this repositories `./data` directory._